enormandeau/mapcomp/README.md

 The main steps in using MapComp are:

-- Get reference genome and put here: `02_data/genome/genome.fasta`
+- Get a reference genome and put here: `02_data/genome/genome.fasta`
-- Index reference genome
+- Index the reference genome (`bwa index 02_data/genome/genome.fasta`)
-- Get marker data from different taxa
+- Get marker data from two or more taxa
-- Prepare .csv file (see `02_data/tutorial_markers.csv` for exact format)
+- Prepare .csv marker file (see `02_data/tutorial_markers.csv` for exact format)
-- Prepare fasta file of marker automatically from .csv file
+- Prepare fasta marker file automatically from .csv file
 - Run mapcomp, which will:
   - Map marker sequences on genome scaffolds
   - Filter out non-unique and bad quality alignments